vkbo/novelWriter/docs/source/project_structure.rst

 instead dictated by the heading level of the headers within the documents.

 Four levels of headings are supported, signified by the number of hashes (``#``) preceding the title.
-See also the :ref:`a_ui_md` section for more details about the markdown syntax.
+See also the :ref:`a_fmt` section for more details about the markdown syntax.

 .. note::
    The header levels are not only important when generating the exported novel file, they are also